dgormly/CricketCannon/Readme.md

 # Software
 ## How to install the desktop software
+For the software to run, please install nodejs from nodejs.org.
 1. Navigate to the the CricketApp folder.
 2. (Optional) If this is the first time running the software on the computer run ```Install.bat```.
 This may take sometime to download the dependancies.